bloxgate/spacebuild/README.md

 </table>

 # Contributions
-If you would like to help just drop a pull request in with your changes!
+If you would like to help, just drop a pull request in with your changes.
 Please try to keep your coding clean!